As an instructor, you can manage the details in a Canvas course.

 View Blueprint Course

-If your institution has enabled Blueprint Courses, your Course Details tab indicates whether the course has been enabled as a blueprint course.
+If your institution has enabled Blueprint Courses, your Course Details tab indicates whether the course has been enabled as a blueprint course and displays Yes or No .

-Most commonly, your course will not be a blueprint course and you can only manage unlocked content in your course.
+Most commonly, your course will be associated with a blueprint course and you can only manage unlocked content in your course.
 If your course is a blueprint course, you can lock and sync course content to associated courses.

 View File Storage